youpelegrace/crypto_currency_tracker/README.md

 # Crypto tracking application

-A mobile application that shows all available crypto currencies with their market price.
+A mobile application that shows all available crypto currencies with their market price and value rate.

-It shows the current chart of value and it can be shared to friends.
+It shows the current chart of value rate and it can be shared to friends.

 There is a search feature to search for desired currency and shimmer loading effect to load data.